ibm-cloud-docs/vpc/pps-about.md

 In all Private Path use cases, you can use ALB policy capabilities to direct Private Path service traffic.
 {: note}

-Private Path NLBs support defining an ALB as a pool member.
-Traffic passes from the client service, through the client VPE, to a provider’s Private Path NLB, to their Private Path NLB pool containing an ALB, which then applies policies to select an ALB pool member as the final traffic destination.
-For more information, see [Connecting an on-premises service to a consumer using an ALB in a Private Path NLB pool](/docs/vpc?topic=vpc-private-path-service-intro&interface=ui#pps-use-case-5).

 ### Use case 1: Connecting a service to a single consumer
 {: #pps-use-case-1}